Syncletica of Alexandria: Legacy and teachings

 The legend of Apollinaris Syncletica (d.
 450), another desert hermit, was probably based upon Syncletica and Theodora of Alexandria.
 Apollinaris Syncletica and Syncletica were connected in order to romanticize Syncletica's noble origins and to support her spiritual authority.
 According to scholar Fabrizio Petorella, she was also connected to Saint Thecla, an early follower of Saint Paul and one of the first Christian martyrs and virgins.
 Also according to Petorella, Syncletica's sufferings were harder than Thecla's sufferings, which related to the body, because Syncletica's sufferings involved the Late Antiquity's concept of asceticism, which implies daily self-inflicted pains and temptations, an interior martyrdom during a time when martyrdom no longer existed.
 Scholar Roberto Alciatti states that Syncletica and Thecla were compared to each other not only because they were both women and rejected marriage for the sake of chastity, but also "put up a double resistance, both bodily and spiritual, to the worldly way of life".

-Another document about Syncletica exists, the Alphabetical and Systematic Apophthegmata (probably complied in the 6th century), which included 28 of Syncletica's sayings and the sayings of two other desert mothers, Theodora of Alexandria and Sarah of the Desert.
+Another document about Syncletica exists, the Alphabetical and Systematic Apophthegmata (probably compiled in the 6th century), which included 28 of Syncletica's sayings and the sayings of two other desert mothers, Theodora of Alexandria and Sarah of the Desert.
 Syncletica's sayings were excerpts from the Life of Syncletica; Veder insists that this is evidence that her vita was written before the Apophthegmata.
 As Vivian states, her sayings are full of Biblical references: seven direct quotations and 50 allusions.
 They are also full of metaphors; her most common ones were nautical, a common image in early Christianity that she turns into a "parable for spiritual life".
 (Note: See Vivian (2019), pp. 6–14, for a description of Syncletica's nautical metaphors in her sayings.)
 In one case, Syncletica borrows a metaphor used by the apostle Paul in his first letter to the Corinthians, demonstrating her reliance of Scripture, her creative use and exegesis of it, and in this case, her connection of Scripture to nautical metaphors.
 She used Scripture extensively and also demonstrated her willingness to adapt it to her needs.
 In her vita, her use of nautical metaphors demonstrate "an intimate acquaintance with seafaring and fishing", occupations traditionally off limits to women.
 Scholar Rachel Wheeler states, however, that Syncletica's vita "expresses a sophisticated awareness of the importance of integrating physical and spiritual life in pursuit of purity of heart.
 This awareness manifests itself in Syncletica's use of metaphors drawn from everyday life experience and from specifically female life experience".
 Wheeler goes on to state that Syncletica's metaphors are drawn from the human body and from domestic chores.
 Unlike male ascetics of the time, domesticity for Syncletica was connected with spirituality and "richly capable of expressing the ascetic's spiritual growth".